michalmietlinski/Interview-questions/Front-end/SASS/readme.md

 * What math operations (operators) can you use within sass?
 * What can you use parent selectors for?
 * How is nesting in Sass different from CSS?
+* How does multiple assignment work in Sass?
+* What are maps?
+How do you create and why?
+* What does "@content" do inside the mixin, what it is used for?